multiscale/muscle3/docs/source/distributed_execution.rst

 directory then you should have a version of this file with the correct paths for your local setup.

-There are two implementations shown here, which the components above refer to by name.
+There are two programs shown here, which the components above refer to by name.
 They are Python scripts, so we need to run ``python /path/to/reaction.py`` or equivalent for the ``diffusion.py`` script, and that is exactly these definitions do.
 Of course, it's also possible to add a ``#!/usr/bin/env